osmhpi/pinpoint/README.md

 		2.87523996 seconds time elapsed ( +- 1.09% )

-Note, the `--` seperating arguments from workload call can be skipped, if the workload has no arguments that might be mistaken by POSIX `getopt` as arguments to `pinpoint`.
+Note, the `--` separating arguments from workload call can be skipped, if the workload has no arguments that might be mistaken by POSIX `getopt` as arguments to `pinpoint`.
 If you want to play safe, include the seperator.

 #### Selecting Counters, Trimming Your Time Range